-It is common for companies to hire staff members that have the incredible technical knowledge, but lack social skills.
-A great manager will work with those team members to improve for the individual and the company.
+It is common for companies to hire staff members that have incredible technical knowledge but lack social skills.
+A great manager will work with those team members to improve the individual and the company.

 Communication is one area that most companies could do with improving and it is a fundamental skill for all salespeople.
 Whilst many parts of the process can be outsourced or automated, conversations and relationship building cannot be.